The Americanos

 The Americanos are an American electronic dance music DJ trio based in Los Angeles consisting of DJ Felli Fel, Lex Larson and Louie Rubio.

 Background

 Felli Fel, a veteran DJ and radio host, formed the group alongside Lex Larson and Louie Rubio.
 They have collaborated with several notable hip-hop artists such as Tyga, Lil Jon, Ty Dolla $ign, French Montana, Lil Yachty and Juicy J.

 History

 2015

 On 14 August 2015, they released their debut single "BlackOut" featuring Lil Jon, Juicy J & Tyga.
 The single was featured on the We Are Your Friends movie soundtrack and in the movie Office Christmas Party.
 The single debuted on Billboard's Dance/Electronic songs chart at 18th.

 2016

-On 11 July 2016, they released the single "In My Foreign" featuring Ty Dolla Sign, Nicky Jam, French Montana and Lil Yachty which was featured in the movie XXX: Return of Zander Cage.
+On 11 July 2016, they released the single "In My Foreign" featuring Ty Dolla Sign, Nicky Jam, French Montana and Lil Yachty which was featured in the movie XXX: Return of Xander Cage.